tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 ### Third Party Cookies with Phoenix

 Phoenix has a [`Plug.Session`](https://hexdocs.pm/plug/Plug.Session.html) that is responsible for handling session cookies and stores.
-While we added the plug that we created above into the router, this plug is an [Endpoint plug](https://hexdocs.pm/phoenix/plug.html#endpoint-plugs) that Phoenix adds at project generation time.
+While we added the plug that we created above into the router, this plug is an [Endpoint plug](https://hexdocs.pm/phoenix/plug.html#endpoint-plugs) that Phoenix created at project generation time.
 In your project's endpoint module (`lib/my_app_web/endpoint.ex`), you should have a line like:

 ```elixir
 plug Plug.Session, @session_options